microsoft/Windows-appsample-coloringbook/README.md

 A mini-app that explores Windows Ink and Monetization features using the Windows Store.
 Specifically, it allows users to purchase coloring page collections and then color with Windows Ink.
+This sample runs on the Universal Windows Platform (UWP).

 [![Using Ink in your UWP app video](Screenshots/Using_Ink_In_Your_UWP_App_Video.PNG)](https://channel9.msdn.com/Blogs/One-Dev-Minute/Using-Ink-in-Your-UWP-App "Channel 9 One Dev Minute video - Click to Watch")